Sir William Pearce, 1st Baronet: Death and legacy

 Pearce died suddenly at the age of 55 in his home on Piccadilly in London, on 18 December 1888.
 He is interred at Gillingham, Kent.
 An independent memorial was erected in Craigton Cemetery in south-west Glasgow.
 The monument was designed by the architects Honeyman and Keppie.
 Bronze plaques and a bust of Pearce were designed by sculptor Albert Toft.
 Standing near the entrance of the cemetery the impressive monument was robbed of its architectural bronzes in 1970 and ultimately demolished in 1976 due to its excessive vandalism.

-He was survived by his wife Dinah Elizabeth Socoter, who was originally from Gravesend in Kent.
+He was survived by his wife Dinah Elizabeth Sowter, who was originally from Gravesend in Kent.
 Their only child was William George Pearce, who succeeded to the baronetcy.

 His estate was valued for probate purposes at £1,069,669.
 His statue still stands at Govan Cross near the Pearce Institute, a building containing a public hall, library and other rooms, which was given to Govan by his widow.